31 co-passengers of Manipur's 2nd positive case asked to report to corona authorities

-The Manipur government has asked 31 people who had travelled in a flight from Delhi to Imphal on March 11 along with the states second COVID-19 case has been asked to report to the Control Room set up to deal with coronavirus cases.
-The 31, including 14 women, are considered as "high risk" as they were in close proximity with the 65-year-old man, an official release said here.
+The Manipur government has asked 31 people who had travelled in a flight from Delhi to Imphal on March 11 along with the state's second COVID-19 patient to report to the Control Room set up to deal with coronavirus cases.
+The 31, including 14 women, are considered as "high risk" as they were in close proximity to the 65-year-old man, an official release said here.

 Fifteen employees of the healthcare unit have been tested as well, officials said.
 The man, a resident of Lilong area of Thoubal district, is now undergoing treatment at the Regional Institute of Medical Sciences (RIMS) here.